FaceFirst vs Trax

 Does it have a free plan?

-Yes, Trax has a free plan with limited features.
+Yes, Trax provides a free plan with limited features for evaluation.

 What integrations does it support?